How to Make Sourdough Pie Crust (with sourdough discard)

 A piece of apple pie is cut out of the larger pie.

-Simple Sourdough Pie Crust
+Easy Sourdough Pie Crust Recipe

 Your sourdough starter is the secret ingredient to making the most delicious Sourdough Pie Crust for all your pies!
 This recipe makes two pie crusts, perfect for an apple pie or your favorite fruit pies!